Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 \subsubsection{Simplifying Tensor Expressions}

 At its foundation, SusyPy is a spinor-index arithmetic tool; all of the procedures which form the multiplet solvers are constructed on the base of explicit spinor-index canonicalization and multiplication adhering to the NW-SE convention.
-We need a means of distinguishing spinor indices from vector indices on a tensor-spinor.
-The reader may have noticed in the examples of the prior subsection that spinor indices were entered in parentheses surrounding a tensor.
-Indeed, SusyPy latches on a Cadabra feature which interprets parentheses carrying indices as objects called ``indexbrackets"; the object inside that indexbracket is interpreted as an argument.\footnote{It was possibly the hope for Cadabra that indexbrackets would eventually be used for this purpose.
-A very rudimentary Cadabra2 \cite{Peeters2018b} function \mintinline{python}{combine()} enables the combination of indexbrackets, but in a na\"ive fashion which pays no attention to NW-SE convention and has no utility for actual spinor-index arithmetic.} Hence, we take spinor indices to be the indices on indexbrackets.
-That is, we write a tensor-spin with the underlying Lorentz tensor surrounded by parentheses which carry the spinor indices.
-For example, the code below creates a Cadabra object representing the tensor-spinor \(\Psi_{a \eta}\), with \(a\) a Lorentz index and \(\eta\) a spinor index (see our conventions on indices and Latin/Greek letters in Appendix \ref{conventions}), in a manner interpretable by SusyPy.\footnote{A call of \mintinline{python}{susy_env()} with none of the optional parameters entered yields the 11D Clifford algebra with the conventions in Appendix \ref{conventions}, since this is the environment needed for the 11D supergravity calculations in the previous chapters.}
+To distinguish spinor and vector indices, SusyPy latches on a Cadabra feature which interprets parentheses carrying indices as objects called ``indexbrackets''; the object inside that indexbracket is interpreted as an argument.\footnote{It was possibly the hope for Cadabra that indexbrackets would eventually be used for this purpose.
+A very rudimentary Cadabra2 \cite{Peeters2018b} function \mintinline{python}{combine()} enables the combination of indexbrackets, but in a na\"ive fashion which pays no attention to NW-SE convention and has no utility for actual spinor-index arithmetic.} We write a tensor-spinor with the underlying Lorentz tensor surrounded by parentheses which carry the spinor indices, e.g., SusyPy will interpret the Cadabra object below as a tensor-spinor \(\Psi_{a \eta}\), with \(a\) a Lorentz index and \(\eta\) a spinor index.